Every application consists of a large number of classes in many different locations.

 those classes can be found in:

-By default, the application folder is namespace to the
+By default, the application directory is namespace to the

-libraries, or models in the application directory, if you do, they will be found under the
+libraries, or models in the application directory, and they will be found under the

 new namespace value under the